 What is cremation?

 Cremation is not a type of funeral service.
 Cremation is a process that provides a final disposition.
-When cremation takes place, the deceased is exposed to intense heat and flame until bone fragments remain.
-After cremation and mechanical processing, approximately five to ten pounds of cremated remains (“ashes”) is placed in either a temporary container or urn.
+When cremation takes place, the deceased is exposed to intense heat and flame until ashes and bone fragments remain.
+After cremation and mechanical processing, approximately five to ten pounds of cremated remains (“ashes”) are placed in either a temporary container or urn.